prisconapoli/prisconapoli.github.com/_posts/2014-04-01-Unsigned-and-Value-preserving-rules-in-C-Language.md

 uint8_t start = payload.start();
 uint8_t end = payload.end();
 unsigned length = 1500;
-//rest of you code
+//rest of your code
 if (length > (unsigned)(end - start)) {
     printf("Exceed limit !\n");
     return -1;
 }
 {% endhighlight %}

+The following program will print a different message under ANSI and pre-ANSI compilers:
+{% highlight cpp linenos %}
+main() {
+if ( -1 < (unsigned char) 1 )	printf("-1 is less than (unsigned char) 1: ANSI semantics ");else
+	printf("-1 NOT less than (unsigned char) 1: K&Rsemantics "); }
+{% endhighlight %}

+Depending on whether you compile it under **K&R** or **ANSI C**, the expression will be evaluated differently.
+The *unsigned preserving approach* (K&R C) force a negative result to lose its sign.
+This means that -1 which has **0xFF** as binary represantation, is evaluated as an unsigneed value: **255**!

 See you for the next post.

 PS.
-If someone of you is curious to know more about the first question (why I didn't find the warning on my sandbox), well... the reason was due a different level of optimization specified for the build and the local sandbox.
+If someone of you is curious to know more about the first question *why I didn't find the warning on my sandbox*, well... the reason was due a different level of optimization specified for the build and the local sandbox.
+Using the value preserving approach (ANSI C), the code above prints the rigth result.

 ##Further Information

 [C Programming Language, 2nd Edition](http://www.amazon.com/C-Programming-Language-2nd-Edition/dp/0131103628)

 [C-FAQ](http://www.c-faq.com/expr/preservingrules.html)

+[Expert C Programming: Deep C Secrets](http://www.amazon.co.uk/gp/search?index=books&linkCode=qs&keywords=9780131774292) by Peter van der Linden